 Arrange on a pretty platter.
 Serve tomatoes in a charming dish.
 Adding those touches are like serving up a little love and extra special treatment!

 A light quick easy meal for those hot days of summer!
 Grill or quick sauté boneless chicken tenders seasoned lightly with garlic.
 Layer these yummy ingredients; sliced avocado, crumbled feta cheese, lettuce, cucumbers, colorful fresh peppers and fresh tomatoes!
 Dress with vinaigrette.
 Details HERE.

-Shrimp Primavera recipe coming next week!
+Go here for our Shrimp Primavera recipe!
 I make this family favorite with fresh (or frozen in winter) tomatoes and green peppers from our garden.